 The weekend of Memorial Day with its sales might as well be the best time to get your mattress.
 This is because it combines two discounting factors – the month of May, as we've already established, as well as the holiday weekends.

-At the same time, national holidays such as Labor Day, Fourth of July, President's Day and others of the kind, tend to be particularly good times to purchase your mattress as retailers tend to have rather good deals.
-You might even get a good deal on Martin Luther King Day and the weekend.
+At the same time, national holidays like the following tend to be particularly good times to purchase your mattress as retailers tend to have rather good deals.
+You might even get a good deal on Martin Luther King Day and the weekends surrounding the holiday.

 Cyber Monday, as well as Black Friday, are traditionally the busiest days of the year for online retailers.
 Cyber Monday is the first Monday right after Thanksgiving, and it's a popular day for serious discounts.